magic0whi/notebook/contents/cpp-notes/cpp-notes.md

    `[a]`: Pass `a` by value

    `[&a]`: Pass `a` by reference.
-2. Use `mutable` keyword to allow modify pass-in variables
+2. Use `mutable` keyword to allow modifying pass-in variables
    ```cpp
    import std;
    int main() {